elixir-europe/biohackathon-projects-2021/projects/6/PAPER.md

 The following bit is about the LIPID MAPS resource .... (feel free to edit or move to another section) A LIPID MAPS SPRQL endpoint was configured and published (NOTE!! not yet live - check first - https://www.lipidmaps.org/sparql) using Apache Fuseki, alongside the LIPID MAPS classification as an RDF.

+Bit about MolMeDB.
+Feel free to edit or move it too

+The mapping of the MolMeDB database into the RDF dataset has been created mostly relying on the BioAssay Ontology (BAO) and the Chemical Information Ontology (CHEMINF).
+Substances present in the MolMeDB database have been linked into PubChem, ChEBI, ChEMBL and PDB databases via the skos:exactMatch property.
+Some membrane models have been linked to their components in the ChEBI database via the bao:BAO_0090004 (has part) property.
+Linking of transporter assay targets to the UniProt database has been made directly by using UniProt IRIs.
+All these mentioned links allow for easy federated querying across all the mentioned databases.

+The prototype of the MolMeDB SPARQL endpoint has been implemented using the IDSM SPARQL engine, and it is available at https://idsm.elixir-czech.cz/sparql/endpoint/molmedb.

 turning the
 ### Subsection level 3